 But now it is up to the recruiter and his or her colleagues.
 Together they will judge your application.
-In this article you will discover useful tips on how to minimize your stress and optimize your chances of success after the job interview.
+In this article, you will discover useful tips on how to minimize your stress and optimize your chances of success after the job interview.

-The recruiter as advisor
+The recruiter as an advisor

 After your interview, the recruiter will evolve from an evaluating role to an advisory role.
 So treat the recruiter as an ally, not as an examiner.
-Make proper agreements and ensure an accurate communication.
+Make proper agreements and ensure accurate communication.
 Help the recruiter, so he or she can help you!

-A recruiter will hardly ever be the only decision maker in an application process; this is usually done in consultation.
+A recruiter will hardly ever be the only decision-maker in an application process; this is usually done in consultation.
 It will be the responsibility of the recruiter to provide feedback to you and the company and to follow up on your application.
 And you are the one who can help with that!

 For example, when a recruiter is asking for additional information, such as a copy of your diplomas, an additional reference or an extra motivation, this will likely be to support your application and not because the recruiter is having doubts about your knowledge or skills.